-Total.
+60,000.
 The excess of 26,000 men are emyloyed in

 RECRUTING FOR THE FEDERAL ARMY .- The Northern papers report great duliness in the recruiting business.
-The New York Herald says that not more than ten men booked in w York last week for general service, and the regimental officers were scarcely more successful.
-A few men enlisted in Philadelphia.
-Rochester, Buffalo and Boston.
+The New York Hevald not more than ten men booked in New York last week for general service, and the regimental officers were scarcely more successful A few men enlisted in Philadelphia Rochester, Buffalo and Boston.
 The reduction of the army standard from five feet four and a half to five feet three has not had the effect which it was expected to have, of increasing the number of recruits.
 Every expedient and incentive have been in vain.
-The military en thusiasm of the North, to use a Yankee phrase, has "played out."
+The military enthusiasm of the North, to use a Yankee phrase, has "played out."